 The police officer’s opinions in the crash report can be accepted based on his skills.
 It also depends on how the crash was investigated.

-Whether the officer’s opinion on the cause of the accident can be used in a personal injury lawsuit depends upon the officer’s qualifications and whether the investigating officer did the necessary work to convince the court that the opinions are trustworthy.
+Whether the officer’s opinion on the cause of the accident can be used in a personal injury lawsuit depends on the officer’s qualifications and whether the investigating officer did the necessary work to convince the court that the opinions are trustworthy.

 Nevertheless, if the at-fault party pled guilty to a traffic ticket and paid the fine, the admission might be useful and impact a personal injury case.